Gregg Schmedes

-Gregg Schmedes is an American physician and politician serving as a member of the New Mexico Senate from the 19th district.
+Gregg Schmedes is an American physician and politician who served as a member of the New Mexico Senate from the 19th district from 2021 to 2024.
 He previously served as a member of the New Mexico House of Representatives from the 22nd district, which includes portions of Bernalillo, Sandoval, and Santa Fe counties.

 Early life and education

 Schmedes was born and raised in Texas.
 He earned a Bachelor of Science in electrical engineering from the University of Texas at Austin and Doctor of Medicine from the Texas Tech University Health Sciences Center.

 Career

 In addition to serving in the New Mexico House of Representatives, Schmedes has also worked as an assistant professor of surgery at the University of New Mexico Hospital.
 He also serves as New Mexico’s director for the American Academy of Medical Ethics.
 Schmedes was elected to the New Mexico House in 2018.
 In 2020, Schmedes announced that he would not seek re-election and instead run for New Mexico Senate.
 He won the November general election, defeating incumbent Republican James White.
-He assumed office on January 19, 2021.
+He assumed office on January 1, 2021.